Chevrolet Cruze: First generation (J300; 2008)

 According to GM, the Cruze's body structure is 65 percent high-strength steel.
 MacPherson struts are utilized in the front suspension with a solid torsion beam axle for the rear, avoiding the cost and complexity needed for a modern multi-link independent rear suspension used by some more expensive rivals.

 According to GM's global product development chief Mark Reuss, the North America version Cruze is modified from the global platform as it requires reinforcements to the engine compartment because it offers a bigger engine than in other markets and uses torsion beam suspension.

 Hydraulically-assisted (electric for North American market) rack and pinion steering gives for a 10.9 m turning circle.
 Braking-wise, ventilated front, and solid rear disc brakes are employed, both using piston steel calipers.
 To counteract noise, vibration, and harshness, engineers have designed the Cruze with an isolated four-point engine mount and implemented sound damping material in areas including the front-of-dashboard panel, luggage compartment, decklid internals, doors, carpet and headlining.
 Further noise suppression through the use of a triple-layer sealing system in the doors has also been employed.

 A five-door Cruze hatchback was unveiled as a concept car at the 2010 Paris Motor Show on October 1, 2010.
 Cruze hatchback sales began in Europe in mid-2011.
 Holden in Australia were responsible for the design and development of the hatchback body variant.

 GM unveiled the Chevrolet Cruze station wagon in February 2012 at the Geneva Motor Show.
 Load space ranges from about 500 L up to the window line in the rear, to nearly 1500 L up to the roof top with the rear seats folded down.

 Production

 Cruze production sites include Gunsan, Jeonbuk, South Korea; Saint Petersburg, Russia; Shenyang, China; and Halol, India; Hanoi, Vietnam since April 2010 in complete knock-down (CKD) form, Ust-Kamenogorsk, Kazakhstan from May 2010; Rayong, Thailand after December 2010, and São Caetano do Sul, Brazil from 2011.
-Holden's localized hatchback version of the Cruze built at the Elizabeth, South Australia factory from late 2011 joined the Cruze sedan manufactured there since March 2011.
+Holden's localized hatchback version of the Cruze built at the Holden Elizabeth Plant from late 2011 joined the Cruze sedan manufactured there since March 2011.
 GM in the United States has upgraded the existing plant in Lordstown, Ohio to manufacture the Cruze, investing more than US$350 million.